-Those registering for the MSc or Postgraduate Diploma are strongly recommended to begin the programme by attending the two compulsory modules, which are repeated every year, and must in any case take these modules at the first opportunity after registration.
+Those registering for the MSc or Postgraduate Diploma are strongly recommended to begin the programme by attending the two compulsory modules, which are repeated every year and must be taken at the first opportunity after registration.

 The two compulsory modules — Principles of Nutritional Science and Principles of Applied Nutrition and Epidemiology — have been planned to give an excellent foundation in nutritional science and applied nutrition that will benefit participants in their understanding of the other modules.

 The remaining ten modules range broadly over the interface between nutrition and health, covering diseases widely recognised to have a nutritional component and those, such as mental illness, where such a link is less well-known.
 Some modules address stages of life such as pregnancy and old age while others concentrate on classes of nutrients important to health.
 The gut, being the means whereby we receive our nutrients, has a module to itself.
 Nutrition in the hospital setting is covered in Clinical Nutrition and Nutritional Support.
 A research module is required for the MSc (except with special permission).

 You will receive some preliminary material that will require approximately 40 hours of study around six weeks before you attend each module.
 This will generally be background material (for example, a core text and/or specially written material/journal article/s) aimed at ensuring that all students, whatever their previous learning experience, will have attained a certain basic knowledge of the subject and its terminology.